-It was a warm balmy night in Melbourne, I decided to walk home from our offices in Docklands and walk along the water to reflect on the day that had been.
+It was a warm balmy night in Melbourne, our founder Alex Pirouz decided to walk home from our offices in Docklands and walk along the water to reflect on the day that had been.
 Only a few hours earlier he had been doing a keynote speech for a large bank in Australia, where there was about 100 executives from the bank in attendance.

 When he had finished his talk on the keys to leveraging LinkedIn, the MC went to the audience for Q&A. An older gentlemen at the back put his hand up and one of the event staff scurried over to hand him the microphone.

-He was in his late 50’s, reminded me of an Australian George Clooney, you could tell this guy was a bit of a smooth charismatic individual – definitely in sales he thought.
+He was in his late 50’s, reminded Alex of an Australian George Clooney, you could tell this guy was a bit of a smooth charismatic individual – definitely in sales he thought.
 After being handed the microphone he coolly stood up and said in a deep bellowing voice.
 “What do you think is the most important component of a compelling LinkedIn profile.”

 “Great question” our founder replied, which gave him a moment to think.
 The profile picture, your LinkedIn endorsements, the structure of your profile or the length.
-These all came to mind, but at that moment I realised what most people were lacking within their profiles which meant they were completely disconnected from their profile viewers.
+These all came to mind, but at that moment he realised what most people were lacking within their profiles which meant they were completely disconnected from their profile viewers.

 “Your professional story” Alex said.
 You see most people make their LinkedIn profiles read like a resume, which is empty content for potential business relationships.

 We’re emotional beings and a story is what connects us to other people.
 And that’s the reason we told you the story at the beginning to get you engaged and bring you into his world.
-But here’s the kicker, unlike how I created a picture for you at the start of the article that led me into creating this article, with your LinkedIn profile you only have a limited character number so you can’t create a ‘scene’ like I did for the reader.
+But here’s the kicker, unlike how we created a picture for you at the start of the article that led us into creating this article, with your LinkedIn profile you only have a limited character number so you can’t create a ‘scene’ like we did for the reader.

 Therefore in this article we’re going to share with you 3 key ingredients for making a compelling professional story within your LinkedIn profile – all within that dreaded character limit LinkedIn sets.
 If you can master the art of creating a compelling professional story within that small character limit, you will be well on your way to converting more LinkedIn profile views into leads and eventually sales.
 So here it is, the 3 keys to start crafting your professional story through your LinkedIn profile.

 The first key to your compelling story is basing it around your mission.
 There is nothing more persuasive than someone who has a strong mission.